themehran/AmazonAWSIPAddresRangelist/README.md

-# Amazon AWS IP Addres Rangelist
+# Cloud Service Provider ( AWS , Google , ..... )  IP Addres Range list
-A list of AMazonAWS IPv4 Address range list for all porpouses such as bypassing limitation
+## A list of Extracted IPv4 Address range list for all porpouses such as Network Level Filtering , .....
+i creted this static list for easy later needs it need to be updated regurally and extracted dynamicly so you should not depend any major and mission-crital task on such static list